Hiking The Lighthouse

 To capture this effect, timing is everything.
 I hiked in October, but the sun pattern may vary at different times of the year.
 My advice is to be in position before the sun rises.
 After passing the 1.4-mile marker, you’ll soon have a clear view of the Lighthouse, but don’t stop there.
 Continue to about two miles in (no marker) where you’ll find a picnic table with a sun cover on the right.
 Just a few yards past that, get off the trail to the left for optimal photo spots.

-Lighthouse Effect On The Lighthouse In In Palo Duro Canyon, Texas
+Lighthouse Effect on the Lighthouse in in Palo Duro Canyon, Texas

 Lighthouse effect on the Lighthouse